Bonjour-ITWS/TableTime-Final_Build/README.md

 ![QR Code](/qr-code.png)

 This new repo is most up to date.
 However there were two older repos previously used for development of both the [Main Reservation Site](https://github.com/Bonjour-ITWS/TableTime) and [Mobile Friendly Sub-Site](https://github.com/Bonjour-ITWS/TableTime-SubSite) respectively.
 This new repo was created due to files needing to convert into PHP as opposed to HTML.
-As such, when grading the overall history/participation of the project please also reference the old repositiories provided in the links above.
+As such, when grading the overall history/participation of the project please also reference the old repositiories provided in those links.

 [Link to Midterm Slideshow](https://docs.google.com/presentation/d/1qZDOm8KWpqnMmZN-BSuL2SMRLTE6z5t1/edit?usp=sharing&ouid=105388176510987033678&rtpof=true&sd=tru)